evaleek/advent-of-code-template/README.md

 4. Prints the results

-Note then that the printed times are not a proper benchmark, but they are an accurate measure of the time it takes for each solution function to execute, without the IO time of fetching input or printing results included.
+Note then that the printed times are not a proper benchmark, but they are a precise measure of the time it takes for each solution function to execute, without the IO time of fetching input or printing results included.